Rethinking Patch-First Approach: Effective Strategies for Securing Your Business Technology

 A one-size-fits-all fix such as a patch can never consider a company’s unique context, but technological context is a core differentiator and driver of growth for most companies.
 An OEM patch developed exclusively for a mass-market idealized audience must by its very nature avoid deployment wrinkles that companies include as a basic function of business.

 Now let’s return for a moment to the problem of attacks on third-party components within an enterprise.
-Of these, breaches involving open-source libraries and components rose 650% in 2021 alone, indicating a huge source of opportunity for cyberattackers.
+Of these, breaches involving open-source libraries and components rose 650% in 2021 alone, highlighting a huge source of opportunity for cyberattackers.

 A perfectly secure digital environment is impossible to achieve.
 But even if a company did somehow build an impenetrable product based on 100% secure proprietary code, the moment they introduce an outside component, such as an API or open-source library, their overall ability to secure the product is diminished.

-By contrast, TPSM providers make sure things work, no matter what goes wrong.
+By contrast, TPSM providers make sure things work—no matter what goes wrong.

 In some cases, the solution rendered might be an actual patch.
 When issues arise within the code of open-source components, for example, code changes can be implemented.

 Software is ubiquitous in business.
-When attempting to fix issues that touch some of the most crucial systems a company has, what’s more important — ticking a box that says you’re secure or actually achieving the desired level of security?
+When attempting to fix issues that touch some of the most crucial systems a company has, what’s more important—ticking a box that says you’re secure, or actually achieving the desired level of security?

 Gain insight into industry-only news, access to webinars, tips and tricks, blog posts, podcasts, and guides, surrounding topics like cybersecurity, reducing software support and maintenance costs and much more, all delivered to your inbox each month.